Master of Public Administration

 Other Curriculum Requirements

-All MPA students must complete an introductory course in statistics before graduation the program.
+All MPA students must complete an introductory course in statistics before graduation.
 This course may have been taken as an undergraduate prior to admission to the program and can be fulfilled also by enrolling in a social science research methods course.
 Similarly a student must demonstrate basic computer proficiency before graduation from the MPA program which may be demonstrated by successfully completing an undergraduate course, or completing professional training, or by virtue of the requirements of their current professional position.